 Is the source RDS instance affected when data is cloned from the RDS instance?

-No, the source RDS instance is not affected when data is clone from the RDS instance.
+No, the source RDS instance is not affected when data is cloned from the RDS instance.

 |CreateDBCluster||Creates a PolarDB cluster.

-Note If you create a PolarDB cluster by using the Clone from RDS method, set the CreationOption parameter to CloneFromRDS.
+Note If you create a PolarDB cluster by cloning an ApsaraDB RDS for MySQL instance, set CreationOption to CloneFromRDS.

 What to do next

-You must change the endpoint over which your application accesses the PolarDB cluster to the endpoint of the PolarDB cluster at the earliest opportunity.
-For more information, see View or apply for an endpoint.
+You must change the endpoint over which your application accesses the database to the endpoint of the PolarDB cluster at the earliest opportunity.
+For more information, see Apply for a cluster endpoint or a primary endpoint.